Turkish medics call for tougher measures as COVID-19 surges

-ANKARA (Reuters) - Turkey’s top medical group called on the government on Friday to reverse course and tighten COVID-19 restrictions amid a surge in infections including curbs on social mobility and contact.
+ANKARA (Reuters) - Turkey’s top medical group called on the government on Friday to reverse its course and tighten COVID-19 restrictions amid a surge in infections, including by imposing curbs on social mobility and contact.

 Daily infections and deaths have spiked over the past month after Ankara announced a period of gradual return to normal life.
-Nearly 29,000 new cases were officially reported Thursday, just under this year’s highest level a day earlier.
+Turkey recorded 29,081 new cases on Friday, just below this year’s highest number.

-Health Minister Fahrettin Koca said on Thursday the pandemic would be under control by late May or June, adding citizens must wear masks and follow social distancing.
+Health Minister Fahrettin Koca said on Thursday the pandemic would be under control by late May or June, adding that citizens must wear masks and practice social distancing.

 But the Turkish Medics Association (TTB) said the government was unable to manage the pandemic and called the current conditions in Turkey a “social assassination”.